Cell and gene therapy for airway disease

 The cell therapy concept

-An autologous cell therapy approach involves taking a small biopsy of the patient's own airway epithelium, isolating and expanding the basal stem cells ex vivo, and then delivering the expanded cells to the site of disease.
+An autologous airway cell therapy approach involves taking a small biopsy of the patient's own airway epithelium, isolating and expanding the basal stem cells ex vivo, and then delivering the expanded cells to the site of disease.
 Because the cells are derived from the patient themselves, they do not carry the immunological risks associated with donor-derived cell therapies.

 The challenge of ex vivo expansion